If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 In addition to the usual requirements of a caregiver assessment, assessment for a prospective Family Home caregiver must include:

-• exploration and assessment of issues specifically relating to providing care in a Family Home
+• exploration and consideration of issues specifically relating to providing care in a Family Home

 • an interview with a panel comprising 2 supervisors and 2 social workers.